Awards & Contests

 These annual prizes will alternate between recognizing poets based in Ontario and in Canada.
 In year one the prizes will recognize poets in Ontario, and in year two the prizes will recognize poets based anywhere in Canada.

-Submissions will open in May 2024.
+Submissions and nominations open May 15, 2024.

 Le prix Lillian Allen et le prix Lillian Allen de la relève